makersacademy/CV/README.md

 #### Makers Academy (September - December 2019)

 - Final project: iPhone native Jack the Ripper game with Swift / Xcode, being new to both technologies.
 The full-stack project was completed in a group of six with two-day sprints, daily standups and retros, pair programming and independent research.
-I was scrum master for most of the project, and blogged about my experiences.
+I was scrum master for a lot of the project, and blogged about my experiences.

 #### London School of Economics (LSE) (1998-2000)